How Long Does Gabapentin Stay in Your System: Drug Testing

 3. Blood

 Blood testing is the most invasive type of drug test.
-It is often deployed when urine or other types of matrices are not ideal.
-Since the ideal screening time for a blood test is within 24 hours of use, it can be used when someone is suspected of being under the influence of alcohol or drugs.
+When urine or other types of matrices are not ideal, people often deploy it.
+They can use it when suspecting someone of being under the influence of alcohol or drugs since the ideal screening time for a blood test is within 24 hours of use.
 With the average blood drug test costing over $150, most administrators opt for the less expensive urine or saliva test.

 Blood drug tests can detect the use of alcohol and drugs typically within minutes of consumption and are often used by law enforcement for those who refuse a breathalyzer test.
 Because drugs like Gabapentin rapidly metabolize in your body, this type of test is only accurate during the first 24 hours of use.